ruheni/knucklebones/README.md

 ## Deployed version
 You can find a live version of the app [here](https://knucklebones-delta.vercel.app/).

+The app could be uses both on desktop and mobile.

 ## How to run it locally
 - create an `.env` file based on the `.env.example` file and add the following secrets:
   - POSTGRES_PRISMA_URL: the url of the postgres database